-- 7.1.3 Any complaint against a Member of the Institute lodged with the Institute shall be referred to the Investigator. - 7.1.4 "Administrative action" means a penalty imposed by the Institute on a Member in circumstances where referring the matter to the Disciplinary Tribunal or voluntary resolution is inappropriate. - 7.1.5 The Investigator shall have the power to interview the Member concerned and to obtain information from any source deemed necessary.
+- 7.1.3 Any complaint against a Member of the Institute lodged with the Institute shall be referred to the Investigator, including complaints that emanate from the Institute's own motion to investigate a matter. - 7.1.4 "Administrative action" means a penalty imposed by the Institute on a Member in circumstances where referring the matter to the Disciplinary Tribunal or voluntary resolution is inappropriate.
+The Professional Conduct Committee will assist, advise and determine cases referred to it by the Investigator and to impose appropriate penalties on Members.

+7.1.5 The Investigator shall have the power to interview the Member concerned and to obtain information from any source deemed necessary, noting the Institute can only seek further information from the Member or Complainant.